 Since sarcoma is a rare cancer, many people who have not been affected by the disease personally are not aware of it.
 You can make a difference in the early detection and treatment of sarcoma when you help spread the word this month.
 Social media can be a great way to get the word out.

-You can also help make a difference in the lives of children fighting sarcoma and other life-threatening conditions this July.
+You can also help make a difference in the lives of children fighting sarcoma and other critical illnesses this July.
 If you have an unneeded vehicle, consider donating it to Wheels For Wishes benefiting Make-A-Wish.
 Our car donation program raises funds for Make-A-Wish, helping them grant more wishes for deserving kids.

 To make a car, truck, boat, RV or motorcycle donation, please call us at 1-877-431-9474 or fill out our online car donation form.
 Donating only takes a moment of your time, but it will leave a lasting impact on a local child whose wish you help grant!